https://bffpb.s3.us-east-2.amazonaws.com/biblent/Matthew/Mat04/Matthew04_Temptation1200.webp

 The Temptation Account in Matthew 4:1-11

-Matthew’s temptation account between Satan and Jesus provides impressive insights into how Satan tempts mankind.
-However, he does not need to be so careful with us.
-The evil one has so trained us that we “fall” for his devious schemes at the first suggestive picture or words.
-On the other hand, the devil cleverly crafted his best snares for Jesus, as seen in Matthew 4:1-11.
+Matthew’s account of Jesus’ temptation by Satan offers valuable insights into how Satan tempts humanity.
+The Tempter doesn’t need to be as cautious with us because we easily “fall” for his deceptive schemes, triggered by the first tempting picture or words.
+The devil skillfully crafted his most effective traps for Jesus, as shown in Matthew 4:1-11.

 The Deceiver first deceived himself (Ezekiel 28), pridefully thinking of his beauty and powers, and confused himself, the created, with the Creator.
 He then persuaded many angels to join him and now incite rebellion among mankind against their Creator.
 The Spirit of God launched Jesus into ministry after His baptism and a forty-day fast, and then led Him into the wilderness to be tempted.
 This temptation passage records Jesus’ victory over three temptations presented by the evil one.